|

 the newspaper article written on their golden wedding he worked at

-brierley pit from the age of 13. he earned 7/6 for a six day week. by
+Brierley pit from the age of 13. he earned 7/6 for a six day week. by

 the time he married he was earning 32/- a week.

-he was secretary of the football and cricket
+He was secretary of the football and cricket

 clubs and he was involved in the allotment association. his eyesight was